 You get to engage with them, and learn even more about them, and you get to let your business personality shine through.

-It also needs your hard work, dedication and persistence and a confidence and self belief to keep you going!
-I’ve never said it is easy or quick – but it is achievable.
+‘Marketing handmade products’ needs your hard work, dedication and persistence and a confidence and self belief to keep you going!
+It won’t happen over night, but it WILL happen!